Daniel-Liu-c0deb0t/reCall/README.md

 - Use implicit loops (eg. `map`, `filter`, `reduce`, `generate`, etc.) instead of recursion to reduce memory needs
 - Use `\` at the very end of a line to tell the interpreter that the next line continues that line.
 This can be used make long, single-line statements multi-line
 - Use `\n` in strings to indicate a newline.
 To escape the `\n`, use `\\n`.
-- Everything in an expressions is evaluated in order, which means that function calls and variable access are postponed until they are needed.
+- Everything in an expression is evaluated in order, which means that function calls and variable access are done in the order of operations.